This page provides information on the local cemeteries including opening times, details about purchasing a plot and other related issues.

 Trees and shrubs, seats and litter bins can be sponsored in memory of a loved one.
 Plaques may be put under trees and shrubs provided these are no larger than 150 millimetres by 100 millimetres, which is six inches by four inches.
 The top of the plaque must be no more than 300 millimetres, which is 12 inches above ground level.
 Plaques can also be attached to sponsored seats and litter bins.

 The deed owner can install a memorial to the deceased.
 Applications are usually made through a funeral director or stonemason.
-Permission is required before installation can take place and a fee is payable in some circumstances.
+Permission of the council is required before installation can take place and a fee is payable in some circumstances.

 The following organisations may be able to help with bereavement support:-